OctopusDeploy/docs/docs/administration/maintenance-mode.md

 - The task queue will still be processed:
   - Tasks which were already running will run through to completion.
   - Tasks which were already queued (including [scheduled deployments](/docs/deploying-applications/scheduled-deployments.md)) will be started and run through to completion.
   - System tasks will still be queued and execute at their scheduled intervals.
+These kinds of tasks can be ignored since they are designed to be safe to cancel at any point in time.

 ## What about high availability